xSke/mechs.team/docs/team-history/season18.md

 alt="Maintenance Mode GIF by ZweiHawke">

-Up to this point, the Core Mechanics had never seen a non-intentional stat loss that was enough to proc their Evolution Modifier “Maintenance Mode” after a Bloodrain by Spears Taylor on Gia Holbrook’s pitching ability.
+Up to this point, the Core Mechanics had never seen a non-intentional stat loss that was enough to proc their Evolution Modifier “Maintenance Mode” after a Blooddrain by Spears Taylor on Gia Holbrook’s pitching ability.
 This gave the team an early Fourth Out, and allowed a huge at-bat advantage against the veteran Hawai’i Fridays, causing them to ultimately win the series and advance through this unexpected playoff run.